telosnetwork/telos-docs/docs/learn/defi_guide/staking_sTLOS.md

 - Staked sTLOS helps you put your staked TLOS to work in Defi and explore additional yield opportunities.
 - Helps lock TVL on EVM enabeling more attraction for investors and Dapps building on Telos.

 >   Disclaimer: Having sTLOS on the tEVM does not allow    you to vote in governance processes (including block producers and worker proposals) - these are limited to the native network.
 Stake on Native to participate in Defi.
 Stake on EVM for receipt token and more yield opportunties.
 It's simple ask yourself this question: why am I staking?
 What is my defi play(have a plan), as there is a 3-5 day locking period.

 ## Prerequisites

-__In order to stake TLOS on EVM following pre-requisites are required:__
+### In order to stake TLOS on EVM following pre-requisites are required:

-- **A Telos EVM address:**If you have not already generated a Telos EVM address, you will need to, follow this tutorial -> [Generate EVM account](https://help.telos.net/evm/creating-a-tevm-address).
+- **A Telos EVM address:**
+    - If you have not already generated a Telos EVM address, you will need to, follow this tutorial -> [Generate EVM account](https://help.telos.net/evm/creating-a-tevm-address).
 - **Metamask** If you don't have Metamask follow this link [Download_Metamask](https://metamask.io/download/)
 - **Add Telos EVM Testnet to MetaMask**

-__You may use [Chainlist](https://chainlist.org/) and select Chain ID 41 to connect Telos RPC to Metamask client.__
+__Note: You may use [Chainlist](https://chainlist.org/) and select Chain ID 41 to connect Telos RPC to Metamask client.__

-**For manual configuration please use the following parameters:**
+### For manual configuration please use the following parameters:

 - **Network:** Telos Testnet
 - **RPC:** https://testnet.telos.net/evm